inbar3224/-Computer-Graphics-Project/README.md

 Week 6: 27/11/2022 - 03/12/2022

 - Checkbox for silhouette shading
-- Beginning shader- can't find this file at this point
+- Beginning shader - can't find this file at this point
 - Total of 8 hours

 Week 7: 04/12/2022 - 10/12/2022